sleepyfran/itunespy/README.md

 - Add get_track_time_in_minutes() and get_track_time_in_hours() to result_item class
 - Add get_album_time() to album class

+**Note:** all these features will be first implemented in the *future* branch and then merged with master and pushed to PyPi.

 ## Contributing
 I'm accepting any pull request to improve or fix anything in the library, just fork the project and hack it!

+**Note:** if you make any change to the code, please make them in the *future* branch.